ART. IIntroduction and Identity of the Data Controller

 Narion does not use personal data for any purpose incompatible with the purposes described in this Article.
 Where Narion intends to process personal data for a new purpose not listed herein, Narion shall assess compatibility, identify a lawful basis, and notify Users through the Policy update process in Article XV before such processing commences.

-Under the SPDI Rules, 2011, the following categories of personal data are designated as "Sensitive Personal Data or Information" and are subject to heightened collection, processing, and protection standards: financial information including bank and card credentials; passwords and authentication secrets; biometric data; health or medical information; sexual orientation; and any other category so designated by applicable legislation.
+Under the SPDI Rules, 2011, sensitive personal data includes financial information including bank and card credentials; passwords and authentication secrets; biometric data; health or medical information; sexual orientation; and any other category so designated by applicable legislation.
 Narion processes two of these categories in limited circumstances: (a) hashed authentication credentials; and (b) billing reference data received from third-party payment processors.

 In respect of any sensitive personal data processed by Narion, the following heightened obligations apply: